Our Team

 Clinical accuracy is not optional in the addiction treatment space.
 Misinformation about detox timelines, medication-assisted treatment protocols, or levels of care can have real consequences for real people.

-Our clinical review team includes professionals with credentials in addiction medicine, behavioral health counseling, and psychiatric care.
+Beyond Dr. Mitchell, our broader clinical review network includes professionals with credentials in behavioral health counseling and psychiatric care.
 Their role is not to write content but to review it — checking clinical claims against current evidence, flagging outdated terminology, and ensuring that our descriptions of treatment modalities reflect how they actually work in practice, not how marketing departments describe them.

 When we reference ASAM levels of care, insurance parity requirements under the Mental Health Parity and Addiction Equity Act, or the distinction between CARF and Joint Commission accreditation, our clinical reviewers verify that those references are accurate and current.